Events & Activities

 3.21/3.22 - Wrap UP in Memphis - IDSC/DSAMT/DSA of Memphis & Mid South

 - Vanderbilt Down Syndrome Clinic/DSAMT Holiday Party - For the past few years, DSAMT has been very fortunate that the Vanderbilt Down Syndrome Clinic has put on a holiday party for DSAMT families.
-This year's party will be on November 30th and located at the Vanderbilt Children's Hospital.
-Attendees will make ornaments to decorate the DSAMT Christmas tree - which will decorate our offices and will be on the DSAMT Float at the NES Christmas Parade on Dec 6th.
+The 2014 party will be announced later this year.
 Like any good holiday party, attendees will enjoy fun with friends, snacks and a visit and photo with Santa, himself!

 NES Christmas Parade - Down Syndrome Awareness Float - Thanks to long-time DSAMT friend and volunteer, Paul Thompson, DSAMT will again have a float in the NES Christmas parade, and families can ride along!
 We'll drink some hot chocolate, sing some carols and have a blast during this nighttime parade through Nashville.
 The NES Parade is December 6, 2013.

 - DSAMT will partner with Autism TN to provide its 7th annual Summer Opportunities Fair - February 27 We are expecting over 50 individuals and agencies to participate, sharing recreational, research, and summer opportunities for the autism and disability community.
 This fair will feature recreational opportunities such as camps, arts, music, dance, swimming, and parks & recreation programs, and various research programs available through local universities.
 CLICK HERE for more information.
 DSAMT camp registration will not be available at the fair.